johnjones4/BackupTool/Readme.md

 backup fails, the file's backup priority gets pushed down until the next time the file is updated.

+If you'd like to contribute - and please do - see our [Contributing](https://github.com/johnjones4/BackupTool/blob/master/CONTRIBUTING.md) guidelines for more information.

 **Mac Users:** check out [BackupTool-Mac-Status](https://github.com/johnjones4/BackupTool-Mac-Status), a Mac app that displays the percent-complete of BackupTool in the Mac status